Is the water coming out of your taps cloudy or milky?

 Drinking water can sometimes appear ‘milky’ or ‘cloudy’ when first drawn from the tap.
 This is usually caused by air and generally disappears after a short time.

-Cloudy water caused by tiny air bubbles in the water is not harmful to health.
+Rest assured, cloudy water caused by tiny air bubbles in the water is not harmful to health.
+If, however, the water does not clear in this way, please Contact us.